Control Panel

 👉 Solr-Level vs Web Crawler Search Analytics — a detailed comparison of both analytics systems and when to use each.

-🚀 The OpenSolr Advantage
+🚀 The Opensolr Advantage

 Professional search infrastructure shouldn't require enterprise budgets or DevOps teams.
-OpenSolr delivers powerful, production-ready monitoring as part of every account.
+Opensolr delivers powerful, production-ready monitoring as part of every account.

 This is what modern search infrastructure looks like.

-Monitoring is included with all OpenSolr plans.
+Monitoring is included with all Opensolr plans.
 Log in now to start exploring your data.

 Need help?
 Our team is here: support@opensolr.com | Documentation